sophiaponte/prefect-legacy/docs/api/0.15.13/cli/run.md

     Run flow in a module locally

-      $ prefect run -m prefect.hello_world
+      $ prefect run -m prefectlegacy.hello_world

     Run flow with a non-default parameter locally

-      $ prefect run -m prefect.hello_world --param name=Marvin
+      $ prefect run -m prefectlegacy.hello_world --param name=Marvin

     Run registered flow with the backend by flow name and watch execution